Physical organic chemistry: Thermochemistry

 Organic chemists use the tools of thermodynamics to study the bonding, stability, and energetics of chemical systems.
 This includes experiments to measure or determine the enthalpy (ΔH), entropy (ΔS), and Gibbs' free energy (ΔG) of a reaction, transformation, or isomerization.
 Chemists may use various chemical and mathematical analyses, such as a Van 't Hoff plot, to calculate these values.

-Empirical constants such as bond dissociation energy, standard heat of formation (ΔHf°), and heat of combustion (ΔHc°) are used to predict the stability of molecules and the change in enthalpy (ΔH) through the course of the reactions.
-For complex molecules, a ΔHf° value may not be available but can be estimated using molecular fragments with known heats of formation.
+Empirical constants such as bond dissociation energy, standard heat of formation (ΔfH°), and heat of combustion (ΔcH°) are used to predict the stability of molecules and the change in enthalpy (ΔH) through the course of the reactions.
+For complex molecules, a ΔfH° value may not be available but can be estimated using molecular fragments with known heats of formation.
 This type of analysis is often referred to as Benson group increment theory, after chemist Sidney Benson who spent a career developing the concept.

 The thermochemistry of reactive intermediates—carbocations, carbanions, and radicals—is also of interest to physical organic chemists.
 Group increment data are available for radical systems.
 Carbocation and carbanion stabilities can be assessed using hydride ion affinities and pKa values, respectively.